The History of the Steamship

 His design combined architectural innovation with the strictest acoustic and technical requirements.
 The most original aspect of the project was the fully-fledged status accorded the public, which was clearly expressed in the building's architectural elaboration.
 The architect also paid particular attention to detail, the materials used and had furniture designed that was specially adapted to the building.
 Thanks to the simplicity and pragmatism inherent in his design, between 1935 and 1938 Diongre was able to build the much-needed “sound factory”, one of the first broadcasting buildings in Europe.

 From the moment of its inauguration, the steamboat won international acclaim.
-The inherent qualities of the studios (especially Studio 4) were praised throughout the world and attracted the most prestigious musicians of the century (classical, contemporary and jazz) for concerts and festivals as well as for recordings.
+The inherent qualities of the studios (especially Studio 4, completely renovated by Philippe Samyn at the end of the 90s) were praised throughout the world and attracted the most prestigious musicians of the century (classical, contemporary and jazz) for concerts and festivals as well as for recordings.
 From the beginning, the history of the building was associated with radiophonic and musical productions and beginning in 1953 it also witnessed the arrival of television, the new medium that would subsequently enjoy an enormous expansion.
 Thus for more than thirty years, the NIR was the audiovisual centre par excellence.
 When the original owners left the building in 1974, various cultural institutions took up residence until 1995, giving it an added dimension.

 The Initiators of the rescue plan